dhmay/jamstats/README.md

 * Windows: go to the [latest release](https://github.com/dhmay/jamstats/releases) and download `jamstats-<version>.exe`
 * Mac: go to the [latest release](https://github.com/dhmay/jamstats/releases) and download `jamstats-mac-<version>.zip`, then unzip that file into your Applications directory (or wherever you want to run Jamstats from)
     * Note that the Mac app is particularly slow to start up
-* Any platform: install Python 3.9 or higher, then run `pip install jamstats`.
+* Linux (also an alternative for Windows or Mac): install Python 3.9 or higher, then run `pip install jamstats`.
 That will put `jamstats` on your path so you can run it from the command line.
+    * Depending on distribution, the `pip` installation may end up being more compicated than that.
+[Detailed Python installation instructions below](#python-installation-details)

 ## Usage